kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 ## Going Further

-Check out the Kuzzle JS SDK to control your RGB light using an Javascript application: <http://docs.kuzzle.io/guide/getting-started/>
+Check out the Kuzzle JS SDK to control your RGB light using a Javascript application: <http://docs.kuzzle.io/guide/getting-started/>